Edible bird's nest: Culinary use

 In addition to their use in soup, edible bird's nests can be used as an ingredient in other dishes.
 They can be cooked with rice to produce bird's nest congee or bird's nest boiled rice, or they can be added to egg tarts and other desserts.
 A bird's nest jelly can be made by placing the bird's nest in a ceramic container with minimal water and sugar (or salt) before double steaming.

 Production and harvest

 The most heavily harvested nests are from the edible-nest swiftlet or white-nest swiftlet (Aerodramus fuciphagus) and the black-nest swiftlet (Aerodramus maximus).
-The nests are rich in nutrients such as protein, and are traditionally believed to provide health benefits.
-The composition of EBN makes it esteemed as a nutritional food.
-Protein and carbohydrate are known to be major composition fraction of EBN which comprising 50-60% and 30-40% respectively.
-Previous studies conducted by Lee et al. have reported that the nutrient composition of EBN is dependent on the country of origin, food intake of the birds, climate and breeding sites.
+Previous studies conducted by Lee et al. have reported that the nutrient composition of edible bird's nest is dependent on the country of origin, food intake of the birds, climate and breeding sites.
 Most nests are built during the breeding season by the male swiftlet over a period of 35 days.
 They take the shape of a shallow cup stuck to the cave wall.
 The nests are composed of interwoven strands of salivary cement.
 Both nests have high levels of calcium, iron, potassium, and magnesium.